Content underpins every marketing activity.

 Create your lead content

-Start thinking about the kind of content you’ll create.
-What could you write about that will help your readers solve a specific problem?
+So firstly, start thinking about the kind of content you’ll create.
+What can you write about that will help your readers solve a specific problem?

-Then think about how this relates to the products or services you offer.
+Always think about how your blog topics relate to the products or services you offer.
 Which offer do you want to promote that month and can you link a common theme across your blog posts?

-So for example, if you’re a dog trainer, you could do a series around teaching specific obedience training.
-Each blog post could show your readers how to teach stay, leave it, off and recall.
+So for example, if you’re a dog trainer, you could do a blog series around various puppy training tips.
+Each blog post might talk about management, basic training, crate training and reducing puppy biting.

 To make your blog post writing faster and easier, check out how to structure a simple blog post.